ghanbarzadeh/memento-mori-python/README.md

 # Memento Mori Wallpaper

-A wallpaper that shows the weeks of your life.
+A wallpaper that shows the number of weeks passed from a given birth date.

-Change the birth date specified in the main.pyw file
+Change the birth date specified in the main.pyw file.
 After, shortcut the main.pyw file to your startup folder.

-A demostration of the image is shown bellow:
+A demonstration of the image is shown below:

 <p align="center">
   <img src="https://github.com/agz1997/Death-Wallpaper/blob/main/imagelowres.png?raw=true" />